himanshuo/life-of-learning/articles/parallel/lecture_13.md

 Deadlock: process waiting for a condition that will never become true

-Easy to write send/receive code that deadlocks
+Easy to write send/receive code that deadlocks.
+A few ways a deadlock will occur are:
   * Two processes: both receive before send
   * Send tag doesn’t match receive tag
   * Process sends message to wrong destination process